-- (1) In accordance with the relevant sections of The Planning and Development Act, 2007, where it is considered desirable to preserve the physical character of an area or to promote a selected design theme for an area, Council may designate the area as an Architectural Control District in the Zoning Bylaw, using the symbol "AC" in conjunction with any Zoning District. - (2) Architectural Control Districts should be applied only in areas where there is a clear public interest and where it is considered economically feasible to establish and fund a design review process.
+- (1) In accordance with the relevant sections of The Planning and Development Act, 2007, where it is considered desirable to preserve the physical character of an area or to promote a selected design theme for an area, Council may designate the area as an Architectural Control District in the Zoning Bylaw, using the symbol "AC" in conjunction with any Zoning District. - (2) Architectural Control Districts should be applied only in areas where there is a clear public interest, and where it is considered economically feasible to establish and fund a design review process, consistent with the

-(3) Prior to designating an area as an Architectural Control District, design guidelines must be approved generally consistent with the city-wide urban design principles set out in Appendix C of the Plan.
+- terms and conditions of the relevant sections of The Planning and Development Act, 2007. - (3) The design review process for Architectural Control Districts will be specifically outlined in the Zoning Bylaw, including the requirements for a complete application, the review of the proposal for conformance with area design guidelines, and the procedure for approving Development Permits, including the imposition of terms and conditions that may be attached to such an approval. - (4) Council may appoint Design Review Committees, as necessary, to assist with the design review process in Architectural Control Districts. - (5) Prior to designating an area as an Architectural Control District, a Local Area Design Plan must be approved, which will prescribe design guidelines for the area, generally consistent with the city-wide urban design principles set out in Appendix C of the Plan.
 The specific design guidelines for each area are to be contained within the Zoning Bylaw.
-The design guidelines may be prepared as part of an overall Local Area Plan or as a separate design study which has been approved by Council.
+The Local Area Design Plan may be prepared as part of an overall Local Area Plan or as a separate design study.

-J6 SUBDIVISION AND DEVELOPMENT
+6 SUBDIVISION AND DEVELOPMENT

 The Plan is implemented through several regulatory tools including the Subdivision Bylaw.
 A subdivision is used to divide land into smaller parcels for the purpose of legally registering separate ownership titles for the parcels within the provincial Information Services Corporation system.
-A subdivision must conform to provincial and municipal regulations and its intended use(s) considered appropriate for the location.
+A subdivision must conform to Provincial and municipal regulations and its intended use(s) considered appropriate for the location.